Posts

 Image

-After our wonderful wine excursions in Bordeaux we hopped on a train to Paris for the final leg of our European vacation.
-Mr. T and I have been Paris quite few times now and the energy is so similar to NYC it always feels a bit like coming home.
-We got in late afternoon and leisurely walked around the bustling St. Germain and Ile de la Cite before landing on the quiet island of Ile Saint- Louis.
+After our wonderful wine excursions in Bordeaux, we hopped on a train to Paris for the final leg of our European vacation.
+Mr. T and I have been to Paris quite few times and the energy is so similar to NYC it always feels a bit like coming home.
+We got in late afternoon and leisurely walked around the bustling Saint Germain and ÃŽle de la Cité before landing on the quiet island of ÃŽle Saint-Louis.
 This is the perfect spot to relax at one of the many outdoor cafes with a bottle of wine and a view of the beautiful Seine River.
-After that we made our way through the Louvre and Arc de Triomphe and over to Harry's New York Bar.
+Then we made our way through the Louvre and Arc de Triomphe and over to Harry's New York Bar.
 This kitchy spot is said to be the birthplace of cocktails such as the French 75, Sidecar and Monkey Gland.
-So of course a round of drinks including all three was absolutely necessary for the sake of history.
-Harry's is covered in old college pennants and somehow we found ourselves right below our alma mater St. Bonaventure; which is
+So a round of drinks including all three was absolutely necessary for the sake of history.
+Harry's is covered in old college pennants and somehow we found ourselves right below our alma mater St. Bonaventure; which is such a tiny sch

-Bordeaux- Chateau Guadet, Logis de La Cadene & Chateau Canon La Gaffelière
+Bordeaux- Château Guadet, Logis de La Cadene & Château Canon La Gaffelière

 Image

 Day two of the Bordeaux wine tour was also my birthday and it was absolutely perfect.
-We began in St. Emilion; an amazing medieval town on the Right Bank of Bordeaux with breathtaking views from every angle and one of our favorite winery's of the trip Chateau Guadet.
-This small vineyard is one of only two wineries in the heart of St. Emilion and owned by the famous Petrus wine family.
+We began in Saint-Ä–milion, an amazing medieval town on the Right Bank of Bordeaux with breathtaking views and one of our favorite winery's of the trip Château Guadet.
+This small vineyard is one of only two wineries in the heart of Saint-Ä–milion and owned by the famous Petrus wine family.
 The vineyard consists of 80% Merlot and 20% Cabernet Franc grapes, merlot being the prominent grape grown on most Right Bank properties.
-We started our tour upstairs to learn about the cement vats Guadet uses to vinify their wine.
-Then we took a steep ladder down to the massive cellar where miles of limestone quarries had been created for storing wine.
+We started our tour upstairs to learn about the cement vats used to vinify their wine.
+Then we took a steep ladder down to the massive cellar, where miles of limestone quarries had been created for storing wine.
 This was easily the best part of any wine tour I've experienced.
-The cool, dark caves winding beneath the Chateau were astounding to behold; it was almost an entirely new city underground.
-We then stopped into the Barrel
+The cool, dark caves winding beneath the Château were astounding to behold; it was almost an entirely new city underground.
+We then stopped into the barrel room and continued into